-I'm oftern asked whether you can get or keep your concealed carry permit with a DUI in Colorado Springs?
+A common question Front Range residents often ask is whether they can get or keep your concealed carry permit with a DUI in Colorado Springs.
+The answer gets complicated.

 There’s a lot at stake if you’ve been charged with a Colorado Springs DUI.
 Even for a first time DUI conviction, the consequences could include substantial time behind bars.